ADA holders can earn rewards by delegating their stake to a stake pool run by someone else or running their stake pool.

 Many consider the Delegated Proof of Stake (DPoS) consensus algorithm a more efficient and democratic version of the previous PoS mechanism.
-PoS and DPoS can be used as a substitute for the consensus algorithm for Proof of Work since a POW process requires plenty of external resources by design.
+PoS and DPoS can substitute the consensus algorithm for Proof of Work.
+The POW process requires plenty of external resources by design.
 The Proof of Work algorithm uses a vast amount of computational research to create a distributed ledger that is static, decentralized, and transparent.
 PoS and DPoS, by comparison, need fewer resources and are more competitive and environmentally friendly by nature.
 The fundamentals of the Work Proof and Stake Proof Algorithms that preceded it must first be grasped to understand how Delegated Stake Proof works.

 DPoS vs. PoS

 Although PoS and DPoS are identical in the stakeholder context, DPoS introduces a novel democratic voting mechanism, which elects block producers.
 Since the voters maintain a DPoS structure, delegates are encouraged to be fair and effective or voted out.
-Furthermore, the DPoS blockchain tends to be faster than the PoS ones in terms of transactions per second.
+Furthermore, the DPoS blockchain tends to be faster than the PoS one regarding transactions per second.

 DPoS vs. POW

-Where PoS aims to fix PoW's faults, DPoS looks to streamline the block-creation process.
+While PoS aims to fix PoW’s faults, DPoS aims to streamline the block-creation process.
 Despite this, DPoS systems can rapidly handle large quantities of blockchain transactions.
 Today DPoS is not being used in the same manner as PoW or PoS.
-PoW is still considered the most reliable consensus algorithm and is where most money transmittance takes place.
+PoW is still considered the most reliable consensus algorithm and is where most money transmittance occurs.
 PoS is faster than PoW and possibly has more use cases.
 DPoS restricts staking use to the preference of block producers.

 Its actual block production is predetermined, unlike PoW’s competitive system.
 At block production, each witness gets a switch.
 Some people claim that DPoS should be considered a Proof of Authority system.
 DPoS differs substantially from POW and even PoS.
 Its integration of stockholder voting assists in deciding and motivating honest and efficient delegates.